 There are no rules against using headphones at the Marabana Havana Marathon.
 If you decide to wear headphones while running the marathon, we recommend you wear one earplug in and one out.
 This way, you will be able to hear the activity surrounding you and ensure your safety, as well as of those around you.

-Yes, you can change the distance of the event you are running.
+Yes, you can change the distance of the event you are running up to one week prior to race day.
 Be advised that it is best to do so as early as possible before you leave for Cuba so the race organizers have sufficient time to change your race entry to ensure your place in your respective race and times will be accurate.
 If you wish to change the race you are participating in, please email us or contact an insightCuba travel specialist at 800-450-CUBA (2822).

 According to officials with the Marabana Havana Marathon, half marathon, or 10k race, there is no age restriction for runners.
 Registration on one of our Havana Marathon tours is open to all.
-However, it is important to know, that due to OFAC requirements, every registered participant - regardless of age - is required to run the race.
-Please note that we also offer a Havana Marathon tour people-to-people itinerary for companions of runners.
 Please view our age policy FAQ regarding our people-to-people tours.

 Cuba is not generally considered a consumer-based society; therefore you will not encounter a race expo as in most other marathons.
 Additionally, you will not find any running supplies in Cuba.
 We recommend you bring anything with you that you would normally need to run your race.